bigmikecreates/lg_customer_support_center/README.md

 ## OVERVIEW

-We will be exploring the below-listed frameworks from the LangChain ecosystem to design, orchestrate, and evaluate the agentic capabilities of this system:
+I will be exploring the below-listed frameworks from the LangChain ecosystem to design, orchestrate, and evaluate the agentic capabilities of this system:

 - LangChain
 - LangGraph
 - LangSmith

-The following document is being used to define the persona for this multi-agent system (<a href='notebooks\customer_support_rep_persona.md'>link to persona definiton document</a>).
+The following document is being used to define the persona for this multi-agent system (<a href='customer_rep_persona_store\customer_support_rep_persona.md'>link to persona definiton document</a>).
 This also means the multi-agent system's evaluation system will be **benchmarked** against a human Customer Support Representative.